attractivechaos/k8/README.md

 To some extent, [Node.js][2], [Narwhal][3], [SilkJS][4], [TeaJS][5] and
 [Sorrow.js][6] are all Javascript shells.
 They not only provide binary storage and file I/O, the features available in K8, but also implement much richer functionality such as network I/O and database binding.
-Why do we need K8?

-Most of the existing Javascript shells are designed for server-side applications, but not for general use cases as we do with Perl/Ruby/Python.
+However, most of the existing Javascript shells are designed for server-side applications, but not for general use cases as we do with Perl/Ruby/Python.
 Take the popular Node.js as an example.
 Node.js mixes file I/O and file system operations, two distinct concepts, in one [File System module][7].
 In the module, we can either read an entire file or a fixed-length data blob, but are unable to read a line as is provided by most other programming languages.
 Many other JS shell implementations follow the [CommonJS APIs][9], which have a similar problem: no usable APIs for general-purpose file I/O. After all these efforts, on file I/O, we even do not have a JS shell matching the usability of C, let alone high-level programming languages such as Perl and Python.

 K8 aims to provide C-like file I/O APIs.
-It provides a `File` object for low-level file access and a `iStream` object that works in a similar way to Java's [BufferedReader][10], wrapping any read-only stream.
+It adds a `File` object for low-level file access and a `iStream` object that works in a similar way to Java's [BufferedReader][10], wrapping any read-only stream.
 K8 also implements flexible byte arrays.
 This is partly to resolve my concern about the lack of mutable strings in Javascript.

 API Documentations